 With so much uncertainty in the home buying and selling process right now, going the traditional route and listing your home may be more than you can handle.
 Selling a home in normal circumstances requires managing many details, but sellers today take on even more.
 An alternative to consider in the era of coronavirus is to go off market.

-Working with an off-market buyer like Sundae means a quicker and safer sale for a number of reasons:
+Selling your home on Sundae’s Marketplace means a quicker and safer sale for a number of reasons:

 To learn more about selling to an off-market buyer, contact Sundae today.